yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 - Create your VMs.
 Do this using your hypervisor or cloud provider.
 You will need the IP addresses of the VMs.
 - [Create the on-premises provider configuration](#create-a-provider).
 The provider configuration includes details such as the SSH user you will use to access your VMs and the regions where the nodes are located.
+- Specify the compute [instance types](#add-instance-types) that will be used in this provider.
-- [Configure the hardware](#configure-hardware-for-yugabytedb-nodes).
-You provision each of the node instances that the provider will use for deploying YugabyteDB universes with the necessary software, and then add them to the pool of nodes.
+- [Add the compute instances](#add-instances) by provisioning each of the node instances that the provider will use for deploying YugabyteDB universes with the necessary software, and then adding them to the pool of nodes.

 ## Configure the on-premises provider